weslleysilv4/weslleysilv4/README.md

 ## Public information

 My name is Weslley Silva.
 I currently live in Paraná, Brazil and looking for opportunities.

-On my free time, I manage the @he4rtdevs community, which is basically a place where beginners search for people who wants to help new developers to find a direction of "know how" to code.

-Nowadays I decided to focus on my TwitchTV channel and make entertainment with coding stuffs and build random projects while I try to teach something of these steps of "know how" to my viewers.
+I'm learning JavaScript and other programming languages.
+I'll to be a Front-End Developer with emphasis in mobile but i'm free for changes and oportunities.

 ## Detailed information

 * **Name**: Weslley Silva
 * **Age**: 23
 * **Living in**: Paraná, Brazil
-* **Stack**: JavaScript - CSS3 - HTML5 - C
+* **Stack**: JavaScript - CSS3 - HTML5 - C - Photoshop - Adobe Xd - Figma
 * **University**: ADS in UTFPR - Federal University Tecnology of Paraná .

 ## Curiosities about me